ddauchy/Udemy_SquashyToad/README.md

   * ####Workaround:
     1. As normal, you attach the GVRAudioListener script to your camera
     2. and Use the GvrAudioSource prefab for all of your audio
-    3. Build to your android device and when you play through the game you'll hear the spatial audio effects.sdfdsfsdfdsf
+    3. Build to your android device and when you play through the game you'll hear the spatial audio effects.